dbisdorf/crawl/README.md

 ## Constants

-The library uses these constant values internally, but they may be useful to use as well.
+The library uses these constant values internally, but they may be useful to your game as well.

 **crawl.steps**